Gladson-Samuel-S/React-Recap/README.md

-# Recapping some of the React Concepts
+# Recapping some of the React Concepts using Class Based Components

 - React router dom
-- useState
-- useContext
+- lifecycle methods etc..
-- props
+- render
-- useEffect
+- props, state

 etc...